levanduy99/Java-Coding/README.md

 You have to rotate the image **in-place**, which means you have to modify the input 2D matrix directly. **DO NOT** allocate another 2D matrix and do the rotation.

+12. Number of Islands

+Given an `m x n` 2D binary grid `grid` which represents a map of `1`s (land) and `0`s (water), return the *number of islands*.

+An **island** is surrounded by water and is formed by connecting adjacent lands horizontally or vertically.
+You may assume all four edges of teh grid are all surrounded by water.

 ## Strings

 1. Reverse String